-Workshops for weaving and natural dyes are available at Footsteps
+Yes, workshops for weaving and natural dyes are available at Footsteps

-Can I buy these hand made products ?
+Can I buy these hand made products?

 All products are available from Footsteps during your stay.
 You can also buy the material only and have your own design made while you are at Footsteps.

-How to find out more and book
+How can I find out more and book?

 This fascinating journey is only available through Linda’s company Ethical Travel Portal.